Skip to main content

 Required.

-Conductor automatically adds the following parameters to the payload.
-Ensure that these fields are not present in the payload, as they will be overwritten during execution.
+During workflow execution, Conductor automatically adds the following parameters to the payload sent to the message broker.
+Ensure that these fields are not present in the input payload, as they will be overwritten at runtime.

 • workflowInstanceId–Workflow (execution) ID from where this event was sent.